Designed by Shifu Tanks for fish keepers

 What is the purpose of the Aquarium Flow Rate Calculator?

-The calculator helps you determine the ideal flow rate for your aquarium filter based on your tank’s volume, type, and filter media amount.
+The calculator helps you determine the ideal flow rate for your aquarium filter based on your tank’s volume, type, and the amount of filter media.
 This ensures proper water circulation, oxygenation, and filtration for a healthy aquatic environment.

 Is this calculator free to use?